 Expertise can play out in different ways.
 Someone with negligible experience probably expands the pool of potential demand, so often, you end up with a situation where those businesses can actually extract higher levels of multiple because the pool of buyers is larger, but it doesn’t play out in that way.

-Cameron: Emotion is actually often the biggest barrier.
-In extreme situations, a highly productive business owner who hangs on too tight to the business can actually be its biggest asset and its biggest liability, the driver of the business value but the biggest issue in terms of the exit phase.
+Emotion is often the biggest barrier.
+In extreme situations, a highly productive business owner who hangs on too tight to the business can be its biggest asset and its biggest liability, the driver of the business value but the biggest issue in terms of the exit phase.

 Return, risk and effort with clients are the three big factors that a business owner should be thinking about.
-So let's take an assessment of where that's at, and then let's talk about a period of time in the future.
+So, let’s take an assessment of where that’s at, and then let’s talk about a period in the future.
 Is that 3 years, 4 years, or five years?
 Where do you want to be?

-You've got to have motivation.
-If the status quo has some issues, but they're actually tolerable issues, such as people aren't motivated to actually change, I'll often try and scratch away at that and focus on "your business is worth a million dollars and you want it to be worth $3 million."
+You’ve got to be motivated.
+If the status quo has some issues, but they’re tolerable issues, such as people aren’t motivated to change, I’ll often try and scratch away at that and focus on “your business is worth a million dollars and you want it to be worth $3 million.”
 The things that are going to drive that are higher levels of profitability and lower levels of risk in the eyes of a purchaser.
-The risk might actually be about you being the cog.
-We can make this business more profitable, but alternatively, at the moment, we probably think it's two.
-How do we get it to four?
+The risk might be about you being the cog.
+We can make this business more profitable, but alternatively, at the moment, we probably think it’s two.
+How do we get to four?

 We need to make this business systemised so that it is not relying upon you.
 That sometimes still doesn’t get there because sometimes people want to control that situation and aren’t comfortable with that process.
 Some people are really up for it.
 Others have different levels of tolerance for that risk.

 What are the obvious things that we need to get out of your life or get you away from?
 Often, business owners are still dealing with stuff they shouldn’t be dealing with.
 They’re the easy things like doing accounts on the weekend.